cyrus-trixie/Skip-Selector-Page/README.md

-WeWantWaste - Skip Selector Page
+ - Skip Selector Page
-This is my redesigned "Choose Your Skip Size" page for the WeWantWaste coding challenge.
+This is my redesigned "Choose Your Skip Size" page for the RemWaste coding challenge.
 I made it look fresh and work great on all devices, keeping the code clean and easy to understand.
 Live Demo
 See it live here: https://sizeselectorpage.netlify.app/ What's Inside